stephanlin/java-notes/README.md

 ## Map
 You can read about Map implementations [here](http://docs.oracle.com/javase/tutorial/collections/implementations/map.html).

 The three general-purpose Map implementations — **HashMap**, **TreeMap** and **LinkedHashMap**.
 If you need SortedMap operations or key-ordered Collection-view iteration, use TreeMap; if you want maximum speed and don't care about iteration order, use HashMap; if you want near-HashMap performance and insertion-order iteration, use LinkedHashMap.

 LinkedHashMap provides two capabilities that are not available with LinkedHashSet.
 When you create a LinkedHashMap, you can order it based on key access rather than insertion.
 In other words, merely looking up the value associated with a key brings that key to the end of the map.
 Also, LinkedHashMap provides the removeEldestEntry method, which may be overridden to impose a policy for removing stale mappings automatically when new mappings are added to the map.
 This makes it very easy to implement a custom cache.

+### HashMap vs Hashtable

+* Hashtable is synchronized, whereas HashMap is not.
+This makes **HashMap better for non-threaded applications**, as unsynchronized Objects typically perform better than synchronized ones.
+(Note: **synchronized methods can't be called in the same time from multiple threads**).
+* Hashtable does not allow null keys or values.
+HashMap allows one null key and any number of null values.
+* One of HashMap's subclasses is LinkedHashMap, so in the event that you'd want predictable iteration order (which is insertion order by default), you could easily swap out the HashMap for a LinkedHashMap.
+This wouldn't be as easy if you were using Hashtable.
+Hashtable is the only class other than vector which uses enumerator to iterate the values of HashTable object.
+* Hashtable is a subclass of Dictionary class which is now obsolete in Jdk 1.7, so, it is not used anymore.
+It is better off externally synchronizing a HashMap or using a ConcurrentMap implementation (e.g ConcurrentHashMap).

 ### Iterate over each entry in a Map